 How to heat them.

-½ pound Roast beef, sliced thin at a deli counter.
+½ lb Roast beef, sliced thin at a deli counter

 9 slices pepperoni, sandwich style sliced extra thin at a deli counter.
 Let meat reach room temperature.

 5 slices of American cheese, melted and mixed with 1 tablespoon butter and 1/4 teaspoon water or use 3 tablespoons Kraft Cheez Whiz at room temperature

 If not using Cheez Whiz; Melt cheese slices with water and butter in a microwave oven at about 30% power, mix, spread on bottom half of bread loaf like buttering toast.

 Lay fried bacon strips, edge to edge lengthways along the center of bread.

 Add 1/4 cup water to a frying pan and add a pinch of salt.
 Set heat to medium low, when water starts to steam add the roast beef and cook only long enough to heat it and until any pink is gone.